nvda-es/devguides_translation/original_docs/Github-pull-request-template-explanation-and-examples.md

 This page is meant to serve as an explanation for how to fill out [our Github pull request template](https://github.com/nvaccess/nvda/blob/master/.github/PULL_REQUEST_TEMPLATE.md)

 ## The template
-At the start of the template there is a HTML comment block which points to this wiki page, it can be left in place and will not appear once the issue is saved.
-Feel free to delete it.
+At the start of the template there is a HTML comment block (starting with `<!--`), which points to this wiki page, it can be left in place and will not appear once the issue is saved.
+Feel free to delete it, i.e. all text up to and including `-->`.

 ### Link to issue number:
-Please include the issue number here.
+Please include the issue number here, including information on how this pull request is related to it.
 This helps us to keep the information linked together.
 If this is a minor/trivial change an issue does not need to be created.
 If in doubt, please create one.
+Note that Github [allows you to automatically close issues using keywords](https://help.github.com/en/articles/closing-issues-using-keywords).
+For example, when writing `closes #7777` or `fixes #4242` in the body of the description, the mentioned issue will automatically be closed when the pull request is merged into the master branch.
+If your pull request is filed against another branch, such as beta, the particular issue will have to be close manually after merging the pull request.

 ### Summary of the issue:
 A quick summary of the problem you are trying to solve.